transcom/mymove/docs/data/tariff400ng-yearly-import.md

 ### Transform data from `xlsx` file

 We're going to make use of the work that Patrick Stanger delivered in [this PR](https://github.com/transcom/mymove/pull/1286).
-Note that the 2020 spreadsheet did not include data for 125B or 125D unlike previous years.

 1. Open [this google sheet](https://docs.google.com/spreadsheets/d/1Zp--NWMr6VYrRlCn8Bi4_Ab4wXFKjxYl/edit#gid=1235758365) alongside the 400ng data you have received for the upcoming year.
-2. Visit the `Accessorials` tab in both spreadsheets.
+1. Visit the `Accessorials` tab in both spreadsheets.
-3. In the new data sheet, within the main section and the Alaska waterhaul section, copy all the values to the left of where it says "weight".
+1. In the new data sheet, within the main section and the Alaska waterhaul section, copy all the values to the left of where it says "weight".
 Start with the cells marked in the screenshot below:
     ![accessorials sheet](./accessorials_spreadsheet.png)
-4. Paste those values into the corresponding `Accessorials` tab in the other sheet.
+1. Paste those values into the corresponding `Accessorials` tab in the other sheet.
-5. Repeat this same process for the `Additonal Rates` tab.
+1. Repeat this same process for the `Additional Rates` tab.
 Starting at the cell marked in the screenshot below:
     ![additional rates sheet](./additional_rates_spreadsheet.png)
-6. Head over to the `migration work` tab.
+1. Head over to the `migration work` tab.
 Here, you'll find that queries have been generated for you to insert records into the `milmove` database.
+1. Change the `effective_date_lower` and `effective_date_upper` in row 2 to be the correct dates.
-7. Copy all of the values in the `query` column for both the `Additional Rates` table at the top of the sheet and the `Accessorials` table below it to a file called `tariff400ng_item_rates.sql`.
+1. Copy all of the values in the `query` column for both the `Additional Rates` table at the top of the sheet and the `Accessorials` table below it to a file called `tariff400ng_item_rates.sql`.
+A few rows may have "#REF!" errors due to 125B/125D no longer being included on the `Accessorials` tab unlike previous years; you should skip those.
-8. Run `tariff400ng_item_rates.sql` against your local database as you've done with other SQL files.
+1. Run `tariff400ng_item_rates.sql` against your local database as you've done with other SQL files.

 Spot check the `tariff400ng_item_rates` table to make sure the data is as expected.